-The Leather Research Department is anchored in maintaining the European tradition of the leather and footwear industry, recognized as a world leader in ecology and sustainability and having a key role in the global market.
+The Leather Research Department is anchored in maintaining the European tradition of the leather and footwear industry, recognized as a world leader in ecology and sustainability and having a key role in the global market (25% of global production).

 i) making smart materials to reduce environmental impact and increase competitiveness of the leather industry,

 ii) superior use of protein by-products in a circular economy, with neutral environmental impact, and

 iii) creating new methods of investigation and conservation of leather and parchment heritage objects, as a vector for the transmission of representative cultural messages over time.